-If AGL gives a new and substantive investor or analyst presentation, the presentation must be lodged with ASX ahead of the presentation, regardless of whether it contains new price sensitive information.
+If AGL gives a new and substantive investor or analyst presentation, the presentation must be lodged with ASX ahead of its delivery, regardless of whether it contains new price sensitive information.
+A copy of the presentation will also be placed on AGL's website at the earliest opportunity.